30-Second Overview

 - Cybersecurity concerns

-- Core technologies still depend on foreign suppliers
+- Core technologies still rely on foreign suppliers

 - Increased national security considerations